VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning

+For each frame in the demonstrations, we select the action from the planning vocabulary that has the lowest L2 distance to the ground-truth action.
+This best-matched action is assigned a label of 1, and all other actions are assigned 0.
+Over all the frames, the occurrence frequency $p_{\rm data}(\bm{a})$ of one action $\bm{a}$ is then estimated by counting how often each action is the best match, normalized by the total number of frames.
+This modeling is analogous to the standard formulation used in large language models, where the ground-truth token is labeled as 1 and others as 0, and cross-entropy loss is used to minimize the divergence between the predicted distribution and the empirical distribution.

-\boldparagraph{Conflict Loss.} We use the driving scene constraints to help the model learn important prior knowledge about driving and further regularize the predicted distribution.
-Specifically, if one action in the planning vocabulary conflicts with other agents' future motion or road boundary, the action is regarded as a negative sample, and we impose a significant loss weight to reduce the probability of this action.
+\boldparagraph{Conflict Loss.} Driving scene constraints are used to help model learn important driving priors and regularize the predicted action distribution.
+Specifically, if an action in the planning vocabulary conflicts with other agents' ground truth future motion or road boundaries, it is treated as a negative sample, and a corresponding loss is applied to reduce its probability,